xieweiAlex/English_Learning/words/2023/words-June.md

+All humans are broad, we're all multivariate, but we get summarized in pithy ways in our lives.

 Summer is fast approaching, and in some states, it is already in full swing.
 She enjoys road trips with her family and has fond memories of cross-country adventures with her 3 sisters while growing up.
 A termagant wife may, in some respects, be considered a tolerable blessing.